hongaar/oneci/README.md

 In order to help adopt the specs, various tools could be created alongside the spec in a monorepo containing these packages:

 - spec: the spec itself as markdown doc and json-schema (or typescript or some other convenient interface)
-- adapter-*: adapters for various ci platforms
+- adapter-\*: adapters for various ci platforms
-- api: functions to validate and convert a configuration object into other formats
+- core: functions to validate and convert a configuration object into other formats
-- cli: wrapper around the api for command line usage
+- cli: wrapper around the core for command line usage
-- web: wrapper around the api for web usage
+- web: wrapper around the core for web usage

 ## list of ci platforms